canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Today a friend asked me about LINQ.
 I guess she was studying for a technical interview.
 So, dear Alice, this is what LINQ is and these are the most common LINQ methods with examples in C#.
 All you need to know in 15 minutes or less.

 **Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
-LINQ can be used with databases and xml files too.** The most common LINQ methods are: `Where`, `Select`, `Any` `GroupBy` and `FirstOrDefault`.
-LINQ can be found as an API syntax, extensions methods on the `IEnumerable` type, or as a language-level query syntax, a SQL-like syntax.
+LINQ can be used with databases and xml files too.
+LINQ can be found as an API syntax, using extensions methods on the IEnumerable type, or as a language-level query syntax, using a SQL-like syntax.**

 ## LINQ is declarative